slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Feeling gratitude and not expressing it is like wrapping a present and not giving it."
 -- William Arthur Ward*

+> *"The greater your gifts, the greater your duty."
+-- Naval Ravikant*

 ### How to apologise?

 Quickly, specifically, sincerely.

 > *"Never ruin an apology with an excuse."
 -- Benjamin Franklin*

+> *"Apology under pressure is not an apology."
+-- Nassim Taleb*

+> *"Most excuses are just explanations.
+They don’t excuse anything."
+-- Mark Manson*